 - It is used to treat soft, brittle bones (osteoporosis).

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Denosumab Injection?

 - If you have an allergy to denosumab or any other part of denosumab injection (prolia).

 - If you are allergic to denosumab injection (prolia); any part of denosumab injection (prolia); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you are using another drug that has the same drug in it.

 - If you are pregnant or may be pregnant.
-Some brands of denosumab injection (prolia) are not for use during pregnancy.
+Do not take denosumab injection (prolia) if you are pregnant.

 This is not a list of all drugs or health problems that interact with denosumab injection (prolia).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take denosumab injection (prolia) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.